New customer? Start here.

 When DAB radio was first launched, it promised to put an end to the problem of poor AM and FM signals.
 So why is it that so many DAB users find themselves having this very same issue?
 If you’re finding yourself frustrated by bad DAB signal, then don’t worry- we’re here to help.
 Read on, and we’ll talk you through some of the most common causes of this irritating issue, and explain the best fixes for each one.

 A lot of users don’t even realise that their DAB radio problems are down to a poor signal.
 Instead, they assume that something is wrong with the device itself.
 That’s because they are so used to that trademark hiss and crackle of FM radio interference.
-However, DAB radio works in a whole different way to FM.
+However, DAB radio works in a completely different way to FM.
 That means a weak signal will manifest itself in other ways.
 Often, it sounds almost as if the broadcast is coming from underwater, or the sound will just drop out altogether.
+Luckily, there's an easy way to tell if you have DAB signal problems.
+Most modern radios will display the signal strength on their screen.

 First things first, that poor DAB reception might be down to where you live.
 Just like regular FM radio, DAB signals are sent out by transmitters located across the UK.
 If you live near one of these, then you shouldn’t have too much of a problem with your DAB signal.
 However, there are a few places in the country that are out of the range of these transmitters.
 The Scottish Highlands and Islands, as well as the Pennines and mid-Wales, are effectively blackspots when it comes to radio signal of any kind.

 If you live in one of these areas, though, you shouldn’t just give up on digital radio.
 If you’ve got a relatively strong broadband connection, then there’s actually a very easy way around this issue.
 Most digital radio stations- and tens of thousands more- are available to stream online.
 Some digital radios can tune straight into these through WiFi.
-Most other mid- to high-range DAB radios support Bluetooth connectivity, so you can just link up your phone or tablet and you’ll be ready to go.
-This also lets you play music through your radio from your favourite streaming platforms- perfect!
+Most other DAB radios support Bluetooth connectivity, so you can just link up your phone or tablet and you’ll be ready to go.
+You can also play music through your radio from your favourite streaming platforms- perfect!
+Internet radios are usually a little more expensive, but they do tend to have superior sound quality, so they are worth spending a bit more on.

 Even if you live somewhere with supposedly strong DAB signal, you might still have some trouble with picking up your favourite stations.
 In these cases, it’s most likely down to where you position the DAB radio in your home.
 It’s harder for radio signals to penetrate through thick concrete walls.
 This is especially true in cellars and rooms right in the centre of larger buildings.
 Every time the transmission has to pass through a solid object, it gets weaker and weaker- until your radio simply can’t tune in.